rycecrispy/Profile/_pages/07 vocab.md

   - (Ex: if x > y:, if x > 10, print x, else: print y, else: (etc., etc.))
 - For, While loops with Range, with List - Loops used to repeat a section of code an unknown number of times until a specific condition is met
 - Combining loops with conditionals to Break - Loops that stop when a specific condition is met, when they would normally continue forever otherwise
+  - (Ex: while loop with an if/else print that will end the loop)
 - Continue - A statement that forces the next iteration of the loop to take place, skipping any code in between
 - Procedural Abstraction - Sections of code that have variable parameters
 - Python Def procedures - Procedures that allow us to group a block of code under a name, known as a procedure name